Problems of a rich boy gone Heimatfilm

 Fred: Offhand I’d say we got married.

-Why we love it: The moral of the story is that you can get away with anything as long as you look like rebel role model Elvis.
+The moral of the story is that you can get away with anything as long as you look like rebel role model Elvis.